jrlucier/eero_tracker/README.md

   - platform: eero_tracker
     consider_home: 300
     interval_seconds: 60 # Recommended...do not set this lower than 25, we don't want to DDOS Eero
-    only_macs: "11:22:33:44:55:66, 22:22:22:22:22:22"  # Optional
+    only_macs: "11:22:33:44:55:66,22:22:22:22:22:22"  # optional
 ```

 #### Config Keys

-`only_macs` is optional, but allows reducing the list of devices monitored to a core set of mac addresses.
-The list is comma separated.
+`only_macs` is an optional comma separated list of MAC addresses that reduces the devices monitored to a smaller set.

-`interval_seconds` must be 25 seconds or greater.
-Any less and it'll blow up with errors on purpose.
-Be nice to Eero's servers and don't DDoS them! ;)
+`interval_seconds` **must** be 25 seconds or greater to avoid DDoS of eero's servers.

+See [device_tracker docs](https://www.home-assistant.io/integrations/device_tracker/) for details on additional configuration options.

-## Step 4: Restart and test
+## Step 4: Restart and Test

-You should see devices populate, using the devices nicknames, where possible, as the name of the device.
+You should see devices populate using each device's nicknames, where possible, as the device name.

 ## Support